Find Affordable College Courses

 ULV Public Administration & Social Service Rankings

-There were 4 students who received their doctoral degrees in public administration and social service, making the school the #86 most popular school in the United States for this category of students.
+There were 4 students who received their doctoral degrees in public administration & social service, making the school the #86 most popular school in the United States for this category of students.

 Public Administration & Social Service Student Demographics at ULV

-Take a look at the following statistics related to the make-up of the public administration and social service majors at University of La Verne.
+Take a look at the following statistics related to the make-up of the public administration & social service majors at University of La Verne.

 ULV Public Administration & Social Service Master’s Program

-Of the 23 public administration and social service students who graduated with a master's degree in 2020-2021 from ULV, about 43% were men and 57% were women.
-Nationwide, master's degree programs only see 22% men graduate in public administration and social service each year.
-ULV does a better job at serving the male population as it supports 22% more men than average.
+For the most recent academic year available, 25% of public administration & social service master's degrees went to men and 75% went to women.
+Nationwide, master's degree programs only see 19% men graduate in public administration & social service each year.
+ULV does a better job at serving the male population as it supports 6% more men than average.

 undefined

-In the public administration and social service master's program at this school, racial-ethnic minorities make up 87% of degree recipients.
-That is 45% better than the national average.*
+In the public administration & social service master's program at this school, racial-ethnic minorities make up 53% of degree recipients.
+That is 10% better than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from University of La Verne with a master's in public administration and social service.
+The following table and chart show the race/ethnicity for students who recently graduated from University of La Verne with a master's in public administration & social service.

 undefined